Roman Britannia - She's Almost 2000 years old!

 Britain was known to the Romans as Britain or Britannia well before the brief visit by Julius Caesar in 55 BC.
 They regarded it as the "end of the world".
 Julius Caesar made a second visit to Britain the next year.
 Neither of these visits, both of which were restricted to Kent, had any great or lasting effect on the inhabitants.

-Caligula also had an even briefer visit to Britain in 41 AD, which has been described as a "mock invasion", and "too ridiculous" to be regarded as an invasion.
+Caligula also had an even briefer visit to Britain in AD 41, which has been described as a "mock invasion", and "too ridiculous" to be regarded as an invasion.

 The First Britannia Coin